jiajiexiao/utils/mac_setups/setups.md

 different email address when committing changes to the repository.
 Otherwise, Git may not allow you to push your changes to the remote repository onGitHub as your email address will be visible to the public.
-You can find a corresponding alternative email address on [GitHub' settings email setting page](https://github.com/settings/emails) that you can use to commit changes to your repository.
+You can find a corresponding alternative email address on [GitHub's settings email setting page](https://github.com/settings/emails) that you can use to commit changes to your repository.
 Such an email address should be ending with `@users.noreply.github.com`.
-Your activities will be recorded as `Your Name
-<Your Email>` in the commit history and will be recognized by GitHub's activity
+Your activities will be recorded as `Your Name <Your Email>` in the commit history and will be recognized by GitHub's activity overview.
-overview.